clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		Starting applications specified in /home/vnc-user-c/.vnc/xstartup
 		Log file is /home/vnc-user-c/.vnc/clr-linux:3.log

 #.
-Take note of the generated display ID.
-You will input it into the VNC viewer
+Take note of the generated display ID, because you will input it into the VNC viewer
-	viewer app to establish the connection later.
+	viewer app to establish the connection.
 The above example shows the display ID is 3.

 	.. note::

 		VNC automatically picks a unique display ID unless you specify one.
-		To do that, you simply enter a unique number that is not already in use after the colon.
+		To specify a display ID, enter a unique number that is not already in use after the colon.
 For example:

 		.. code-block:: console

 			$ vncserver :8

 #.
-You can now end the SSH connection by logging out if you'd like.
-This will
+You can now end the SSH connection by logging out.
+This does
 	not terminate your active VNC session.

 .. _connect-to-vnc-session: